Adolfo Ovalle (footballer, born 1997): Club career

 In 2019, he signed with Toronto FC II of USL League One.
 In 2020, after TFCII opted out of the 2020 season due to the COVID-19 pandemic, he went on loan to Forward Madison.
 His contract expired following the 2020 season.
 During the 2021 season, he trained with the Toronto FC first team for the bulk of the season, but was not officially added to the roster.

 In April 2022, he signed with the Tacoma Defiance in MLS Next Pro.

 International career

 Ovalle has represented Chile in the under-20 level, making a total of four appearances.
 He represented them at friendly tournaments in 2014 and won the L'Alcúdia Tournament in 2015.

 Coaching career

-Adolfo and his brother, Nicolas, started coaching at the Real Salt Lake youth ranks.
+Adolfo and his brother, Nicolás, started coaching at the Real Salt Lake youth ranks.

 Personal life

-He is the son of former footballer Adolfo Ovalle and the older brother of Nicolas Ovalle Raffo, who also is a professional player.
+He is the son of former footballer Adolfo Ovalle and the older brother of Nicolás Ovalle Raffo, who also is a professional player.